phalcon-orphanage/docs/en/tutorial-base.md

 <a name='dependency-management'></a>
 ### Dependency Management
 Since Phalcon is **loosely coupled** services are registered with the frameworks Dependency Manager so they can be injected automatically to components and services wrapped in the **IoC** container.
 Frequently you will encounter the term **DI** which stands for Dependency Injection.
-Dependency Injection and Inversion of Control(IoC) may sound like complex feature but in Phalcon their use is very simple and practical.
+Dependency Injection and Inversion of Control(IoC) may sound like a complex feature but in Phalcon their use is very simple and practical.
 Phalcon's IoC container consists of the following concepts:
 - Service Container: a "bag" where we globally store the services that our application needs to function.
 - Service or Component: Data processing object which will be injected into components